Decision guide

 When the article puts you in shopping mode, the next module should help you compare or save the decision — not just dump more links.

-Then check our weekly golf deals roundup before buying the rest.
+Then check our weekly golf deals roundup before buying the rest; small accessories are exactly where bundles and coupon noise can hide the real value.

 Methodology